ROCm/hipSOLVER/README.md

 git clone https://github.com/ROCmSoftwarePlatform/hipSOLVER.git
 ```

-To install hipSOLVER, you must have cuSOLVER or rocSOLVER and rocBLAS installed on your system.
+To install hipSOLVER, you must have must install these dependencies:

+* rocSOLVER
+  *rocBLAS
+    * Tensile
+  * rocSPARSE
+    * rocPRIM
+* SuiteSparse

 Once these are installed, use the following commands to build and install hipSOLVER:

 ```bash